TabbyML/tabby/README.md

 **GPU**

-CTranslate2 currently requires a NVIDIA GPU with a compute capability greater than 3.0 (Kepler).
+CTranslate2 currently requires a NVIDIA GPU with a compute capability greater or equal to 3.0 (Kepler).
 The driver requirements depend on the CUDA version, see the [CUDA Compatibility guide](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for more information.

 ### What are the known limitations?